juv1nsk1/flytoear/README.md

 ## Token Pools and Minting

-1. Create token pools for FLYM (miles) and USDC (stablecoin).
+1. Create fungible token pools for FLYM (FlightMiles) and USDT (stablecoin).
-2. Transfer 1000 USDC to the KLender contract address.
+2. Transfer 1000 USDT to the KLender contract address.
-3. Transfer 1000 USDC to the KInvest contract address — this balance will be used to pay out yield to users.
+3. Transfer 1000 USDT to the KInvest contract address — this balance will be used to pay out yield to users.

 ##  Create Custom Contract Interfaces and APIs in Firefly Sandbox